 The POF (Proof of Funds) is required at the initiation of the PPP participation process.
 The POF will be issued by the Bank where the investor has the resources deposited.
 The bank will be required to demonstrate the quality of the assets, the amount and the ownership of those funds.
 The bank also serves as to block anyone other than the investor owner from moving or disposing any of those funds in the account.

 Q: What procedures should the investor follow to deliver the documents?

 A: The investor is informed of the documents needed to participate in a PPP.
-Once all of the required documentation is current (within 5 Business Days, the purpose of this is to confirm direct access and not old documents drifting around the internet) and has been submitted, called the SET Compliance Package and Documentation, the Program Manager’s Team will proceed to verify the funds/assets brought forward by the investor.
+Once all of the required documentation is current (within 5 Business Days, the purpose of this is to confirm direct access and not old documents drifting around the internet) and has been submitted, called the KYC Compliance Package and Documentation, the Program Manager’s Team will proceed to verify the funds/assets brought forward by the investor.
 The client will undergo Due Diligence (investigation) to insure the client qualifies as an investor.
-Once the preliminary investigations are successfully completed, within 48 to 72 hours the Program Manager will contact the client for a formal presentation and also to agree on how to block the funds.
-Next the investors will receive a pre-contract to be signed and later sent to the Trader’s office.
+Once the preliminary investigations are successfully completed, within 48 to 72 hours the Program Manager will contact the client for a formal presentation and contracting, and also to agree on how to block the funds.
+The Trader will inform the investors on protocols to complete the closing since all communication at this point will be principal to principal.

 Q: When does the investor collect their earned interests or profits?

 A: Yields on the investor’s investment are collected as described in the contract.
-The payout period could vary for a contract.
-The period could be weekly, monthly, or a year.
+The payout period could vary for any given contract.
+The period could be weekly, monthly, or rarely annually.
 For periodic period payments once they start they will be repeated on a regular interval, e.g., weekly, monthly etc.